 The project aims to:

-Foster dialogue about white supremacy, parenting, and silence in progressive, middle class communities - dialogue rooted in both personal reflection and accountable action
+Foster dialogue about white supremacy and parenting in progressive, middle class communities dialogue rooted in both personal reflection and accountable action

 Raise funds for the Black, Indigenous & people of color-led, multi-racial, cross-class movement for racial justice